brandonliu/ros/Unemployment/unemployment_tv.md

     #>  Max.   :2016   Max.   :9.70   Max.   :9.70
     #>                                NA's   :1

-## Example: predictive simulation to check the fit of a time-series model
+### Fitting a first-order autoregression to the unemployment series

 Plot the unemployment rate.